Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: METHOD

 \subsection{Overview}

 The main process of our proposed method is illustrated in Fig.~\ref{fig_1}.
-To better handle the random noise caused by variations in point cloud density and dynamic objects and obtain more discriminative descriptors, we use elastic implicit 3D points to represent the scene.
+To better handle the random noise caused by variations in the density of point clouds (which refers to fluctuations in how densely the 3D data points, collected by sensors, are distributed in space) and by dynamic objects (objects in the environment that move or change over time), and to obtain more discriminative descriptors (distinctive features used to tell apart different parts of a scene), we use elastic neural implicit 3D points.
+This representation models the environment as a continuous field using a neural network, allowing for the flexible positioning of points to more effectively describe the scene.

-Considering that the LiDAR point clouds in different scanning modes need to be processed, the input of our method is several frames of point clouds $\{\mathbf{P_{1}},...,\mathbf{P_{n}}\}$.
-The value of $n$ is determined by calculating the distance traveled by the robot $\tau_{n}$.
+Because LiDAR (a technology that measures distances using laser light to produce detailed 3D maps) point clouds acquired in different scanning modes need to be processed, our method takes as input several frames of point clouds $\mathbf{P_{1}},\dots,\mathbf{P_{n}}$, where each frame is a collection of 3D data points.
+The number $n$ depends on the distance the robot has travelled, denoted by $\tau_{n}$, which represents the path length corresponding to $n$ frames.

-Subsequently, for the input point cloud sequence, we use a point-based implicit representation to encode scene geometry.
-Starting from the first frame, the system generates samples and labels to optimize the neural implicit map, yielding a sub-map representation.
-From this implicit sub-map, we extract: the scene's occupancy grid, sample points (mesh vertices) and surface normals at these points.
+Next, for the input sequence of point cloud frames, we utilise a point-based implicit representation to encode the scene's geometry.
+Starting from the first frame, the system generates samples (selected points) and labels (information or categories assigned to samples) to optimise the neural implicit map, which results in a submap (a smaller localised map) representation.
+We then extract from this implicit submap: the scene's occupancy grid (a division of space into a grid where each cell indicates occupancy), sample points (vertices of a generated mesh approximating surfaces), and surface normals (vectors perpendicular to the surface at each mesh vertex).

-Next, we remove the road surface from the mesh vertices and apply Euclidean clustering to the remaining area.
-For each cluster, we design a feature extractor based on angular distributions between adjacent normals, deriving multiple descriptors.
-Following clustering of these descriptors, we obtain the geometric descriptor $\mathbf{F^{G}}\! \in \!\mathbb{R}^{a}$.
-Concurrently, we project the occupancy grid into a BEV, transform it to polar coordinates, and compute local responses via Log-Gabor filtering.
-Keypoints are selected by maximum response, with their descriptors forming the BEV descriptor $\mathbf{F^{B}}\! \in \!\mathbb{R}^{b}$.
-Finally, we concatenate both descriptors into the fused representation $\mathbf{F^{fuse}}\! \in \!\mathbb{R}^{a+b}$.